Steve Kunzweiler: Second term

-In 2019, Kunzweiler organized a district attorney breakfast for district attorneys in eastern Oklahoma to increase cooperation between elected officials.

-In 2020, Kunzweiler declined to file charge against Black Lives Matter protestors who painted "Black Lives Matter" on a Tulsa street, instead referring the case to the Tulsa city attorney's office.
+In 2020, Kunzweiler declined to file charges against Black Lives Matter protestors who painted "Black Lives Matter" on a Tulsa street, instead referring the case to the Tulsa city attorney's office.
 Later that year, Kunzweiler defended former district attorney Tim Harris's work after Harris was accused of coercing Corey Atchison into a confession.
 Atchison's sentence was later overturned by Tulsa County District Judge Sharon Holmes.

 In 2021, Kunzweiler refused to charge the man who drove into Black Live Matter protestors and caused a man to fall from Interstate 244.
 The 32-year-old was paralyzed from the waist down.
 Afterward, he did not endorse legislation that would have given blanket immunity to drivers who hit protesters or that would have increased penalties for protestors.

 In 2021, Kunzweiler criticized the Oklahoma Pardon and Parole Board, arguing the board should be more conservative in their consideration of paroles and commutations.

 In 2021, Kunzweiler claimed responsibility for a public censure of one of his assistants from the Oklahoma Bar Association after his offices' interns practiced law in criminal cases without being licensed.